dotnet/corefx/Documentation/architecture/globalization-invariant-mode.md

 ## Cultures and culture data

 When enabling the invariant mode, all cultures behave like the invariant culture.
-The invariant culture hs the following characteristics:
+The invariant culture has the following characteristics:

 * Culture names (English, native display, ISO, language names) will return invariant names.
 For instance, when requesting culture native name, you will get "Invariant Language (Invariant Country)".
 * All cultures LCID will have value 0x1000 (which means Custom Locale ID).
 The exception is the invariant cultures which will still have 0x7F.
 * All culture parents will be invariant.
-In other word, there will not be any neutral cultures by default but the apps can still create a culture like "en"
+In other word, there will not be any neutral cultures by default but the apps can still create a culture like "en".
 * The application can still create any culture (e.g. "en-US") but all the culture data will still be driven from the Invariant culture.
 Also, the culture name used to create the culture should conform to [BCP 47 specs](https://tools.ietf.org/html/bcp47).
 * All Date/Time formatting and parsing will use fixed date and time patterns.
 For example, the short date will be "MM/dd/yyyy" regardless of the culture used.
-Applications having old formatted date/time strings may not be able to parse such string without using ParseExact.
+Applications having old formatted date/time strings may not be able to parse such strings without using ParseExact.
 * Numbers will always be formatted as the invariant culture.
 For example, decimal point will always be formatted as ".".
 Number strings previously formatted with cultures that have different symbols will fail parsing.
 * All cultures will have currency symbol as "¤"
 * Culture enumeration will always return a list with one culture which is the invariant culture.

 ## String casing

 String casing (ToUpper and ToLower) will be performed for the ASCII range only.
-Requests to case code points outside that range will not be performed,however no exception will be thrown.
+Requests to case code points outside that range will not be performed, however no exception will be thrown.
 In other words, casing will only be performed for character range ['a'..'z'].

 Turkish I casing will not be supported when using Turkish cultures.